Denial does not erase COVID-19's destruction

-IT WASN'T surprising when some people initially went into denial about COVID-19 when it first came on the scene in the United States early this year.
+IT WASN’T surprising that some people initially went into denial about COVID-19 when it first came on the scene in the United States early this year.

 Denial, after all, is often cited as one of the stages of grief.
 And there were many reasons to grieve.
 Non-essential businesses were shut down.
 Hospitals in some major cities were pushed to capacity and beyond as the sickest of the coronavirus patients filled intensive care units.
 There weren’t enough medical supplies, masks, ventilators or sanitizing supplies to meet the demand.